-VNETs do not talk to each other by default, but if you need to allow communication between different VNETs in Azure, you can use REST API or Powershell commands to do so.
+VNets do not talk to each other by default, but if you need to allow communication between different VNets in Azure, you can use REST API or Powershell commands to do so.
 There are a few things you need to take into consideration before connecting two virtual networks in Azure, though.
-For example, you must not use the same IP Address range or virtual subnet in both the virtual networks.
+For example, you must not use the same IP Address range or virtual subnet in both virtual networks.

-- Q. How many DNS Servers can I configure in an VNET?
+How many DNS Servers can I configure in a VNet?

-You configure a DNS server name in an VNET so when a virtual machine initializes it configures the DNS server in the TCP/IP property.
+You configure a DNS server name in a VNet so when a virtual machine initializes it configures the DNS server in the TCP/IP property.
 You can configure a maximum of 12 DNS servers in a virtual network.

-- Q. I changed my DNS server on the virtual network.
-Will virtual machine receive the new DNS server configuration automatically?
+I changed my DNS server on the virtual network.
+Will the virtual machine receive the new DNS server configuration automatically?

 You must restart the virtual machines if you need them to receive the new DNS server address.
 Please also note that virtual machines must be restarted in order to receive the new DNS server address and the Ipconfig /renew command does not work.